WOW Room takes IE’s commitment to technology immersion in learning environments to the next level

 Window on the World

-The WOW (Window on the World) Room, is a physical space located on IE’s Madrid campus with 48 screens that comprise a digital tapestry of 45m2 shaped in the form of a “U” and with up to 200 degree vision.
+The WOW (Window on the World) Room, is a physical space located on IE’s Madrid center with 48 screens that comprise a digital tapestry of 45m2 shaped in the form of a “U” and with up to 200 degree vision.
 The hardware includes 2 tactile screens and cameras that permit the recording and editing of sessions in real time.
 In order to coordinate the space, the WOW Room team works with latest generation computers, SyncRTC servers, robots and holographic projectors.
 With regard to software, the WOW Room benefits from a SyncRTC video collaboration platform customized specifically for the project.
 The WOW Room provides advanced videocollaboration solutions that require low broadband levels to ensure effective participation of students using any kind of device from anywhere in the world.

 “The WOW Room allows students to connect and collaborate no matter where they are, even if the only way they can join is through their mobile phone at the airport”, says Jolanta Golanowska, Director of Learning Innovation at IE. “We are using a heavily customized version of software from SyncRTC, which allows us to collaborate without any delays and gives the faculty a range of tools to make the class extremely engaging.
 At the same time, the whole system is user friendly and requires minimal technical support to run”.